HKalbasi/zngur/examples/memory_management/README.md

 # Example: Memory management

 Explains the corner cases of memory management by code.
-The output is available at `out.txt`.

 To run this example: